hansbu/CSE527_FinalProject/README.md

 The original training set of 30 images is divided into training set (first 25 images) and evaluation set (last 5 images).
 Same data-preprocessing augmentation is applied on both training set and evaluation set.
 Note that data augmentation can create similar images.
 Hence, we fixed training set as first 25 images instead of randomly picking after pre-processing because it will guarantee that the network will not see similar image during evaluation from training set.

 The model is trained for 12 epochs, equivalently to 5hrs on GTX 1080 ti, 11GB.
-Checkpoints are save after every 2 epochs and evaluated on the evaluation set based on Foreground-restricted Rand Scoring after border thinning score using RandThinSore.bsh script.
+Checkpoints are saved after every 2 epochs and evaluated on the evaluation set based on Foreground-restricted Rand Scoring after border thinning score using RandThinSore.bsh script.
 Loss function for the training is just a binary cross-entropy as suggested in the paper.

 ---